RedHatInsights/cloud-services-config/README.md

 Due to ongoing migration to the frontend operator, module and navigation files were moved to te chrome service api.
 Follow this [link](https://github.com/RedHatInsights/chrome-service-backend/blob/main/docs/cloud-services-config.md) to learn more.

+If you need to make updatse to `qaprodauth` environment add the `qaprodauth` label to your PR.
+The PR will not be closed.

 # About